gpdowney/lightweightLSAT/docs/index.md

+---
+comments: true
+---

 # Welcome to the lightweight LSAT

 *The lightweight LSAT* is a simple, proven, and completely free guide to the Law School Admissions Test.

 ## Who is this for?